timescale/tiger-eon/README.md

 # Eon — Your Internal Slack Agent

-Your business already has the answers — in Slack threads, GitHub pull requests, Linear tasks, and soon in your docs, Salesforce, and service tickets.
+Your business already has the answers — in Slack threads, GitHub pull requests, Linear tasks, your docs, and Salesforce service tickets.
 But those answers are scattered, hard to find, and often forgotten.

 **Eon brings them back to the surface.**